kyma-project/kyma/docs/application-connector/docs/010-details-ac-deployment.md

 You can override the following parameters:

-- **sourceEnvironment** - the Event source environment name.
+- **sourceEnvironment** is the Event source environment name
-- **sourceType** - the Event source type.
+- **sourceType** is the Event source type
-- **sourceNamespace** - the organization that publishes the Event.
+- **sourceNamespace** is the organization that publishes the Event

 ### Install an Application Connector on the cluster

-To add a new Application Connector to the cluster, download [remote-environments.zip](assets/remote-environments.zip) package, unpack it, and place the content in the project's directory.
+To add a new Application Connector to the cluster, download the [remote-environments.zip](assets/remote-environments.zip) package, unpack it, and place the content in the project's directory.

 To install a Remote Environment, use:
 ``` bash
 helm install --name {remote-environment-name} --set deployment.args.sourceType=commerce --set global.isLocalEnv=false --set global.domainName={domain-name} --namespace kyma-integration ./remote-environments
 ```

-- global.domainName override is required and cannot be omitted, example values may look like:
+- `global.domainName` override is required and cannot be omitted, example values can look like:
 ```
 wormhole.cluster.kyma.cx
 nightly.cluster.kyma.cx